 Clinical data management is the process of collection, cleaning, and management of data in compliance with regulatory standards.
 It is an important part of any research study.
-Every investigator initiated trial (IIT) should have a clinical data management plan and support of a research study assistant.
+Every interventional (I-IIT) should have a clinical data management plan and support of a research study assistant.
 Statisticians are available to assist in the development of the data management plan by offering guidance on: selecting the right electronic data capture system, the best data collection methods, data entry practices that ensure consistency with paper CRFs, data validation methods and proper transfer of data for statistical analysis.
 However, biostatisticians are not taking responsibility for data management.

 Related Information and Guidelines

 - eRAP - a fee for service web-based application that allows you, as an investigator, to have a custom built database.

 - Request eRAP database services directly by contacting email@example.com

 - RedCAP – a no-fee self-service web-based application that allows investigators to design their own database.

 - Here you will find CRF templates consistent with FDA standards.
 These forms serve only as templates and should be edited to meet study data collection needs as described in the protocol.